Maxkaizo/---_-ML-Zoomcamp-2024/README.md

 For this process, the input file is **enape_raw_dataset.csv** and the output file is **enape_db_formated.csv**

 ### Data Preparation
-This phase is documented in detail in the [eda.ipynb](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/eda.ipynb) file.
+This phase is documented in detail in the [2_eda.ipynb](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/2_eda.ipynb) file.

 Here we do the Exploratory Data Analysis and select relevant features.
 Where we manage to reduce from over a hundred of features, to 42.
 For this process, the input file is **enape_db_formated.csv** and the output file is **enape_post_eda.csv**

 ### Modeling --- aqui hacer referencia al archivo de modelado
+This phase is documented in detail in the [3_modeling.ipynb](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/3_modeling.ipynb) file.
 Apply Machine Learning algorithms to develop predictive models.

 ### Evaluation